pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ## Basic-Image-to-URL-Package (experimental)

-- Fetches a prebuilt image,
+- Fetches a prebuilt image
-- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package,
+- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package
-- and commits that Package to a Git Repository.
+- commits that Package to a Git Repository

 ### Resources